preons/preons/README.md

 ## 🔬Currently Under Development

 This repo is subject to lots of changes as it's in prime experimental mode.
-Breaking changes.
-See going from [0.0.0 to 1.0.0](/docs/notes/2020-05.md#experimental-mode)
+See _going from [0.0.0 to 1.0.0](/docs/notes/2020-05.md#experimental-mode)_.

 ## 🚀 Getting started

+### Quick build

 ```html
 <!DOCTYPE html>